SupremeSingh/cairo1-starklings-sols/README.md

 let number: felt = 3;
 ```

-Further, if you wish to pass a pointer to a function, and do not want to modify it's ownership - you can always just use a reference to it as follows -
+Further, if you wish to pass a reference to a function, and do not want to modify it's ownership - you can always just use a reference to it as follows -

 ```
 fn is_low_char(ref char: felt252) -> bool {